swiss-territorial-data-lab/proj-dqry/config/README.md

 This document provides a detailed description of the procedure to run `proj-dqry` and perform quarries automatic detections.
 For object detection, scripts developed in the git repository `object-detector` are used.
 The description of the scripts are presented here: https://github.com/swiss-territorial-data-lab/object-detector

 The procedure is defined in three distinct workflows:
 1. **Training and Evaluation** workflow allowing to train and evaluate the detection model with a customed dataset reviewed by domain experts and constituing the ground truth.
-The detector is initially trained on _SWISSIMAGE 10 cm_ mosaic of 2020 ([swisstopo](https://www.swisstopo.admin.ch/fr/geodata/images/ortho/swissimage10.html)) from using the _TLM_ data of _swisstopo_ as Ground Truth.
+The detector is initially trained on [_SWISSIMAGE 10 cm_](https://www.swisstopo.admin.ch/fr/geodata/images/ortho/swissimage10.html) mosaic of 2020, using the [swissTLM3D](https://www.swisstopo.admin.ch/fr/geodata/landscape/tlm3d.html) data of manually vectorized quarries as Ground Truth.
-2. **Prediction** workflow performing inference detection of quarries in a given image dataset (year) thanks to the previously trained model.
+2. **Prediction** workflow performing inference detection of quarries in a given image dataset ([_SWISSIMAGE Journey_](https://www.swisstopo.admin.ch/en/maps-data-online/maps-geodata-online/journey-through-time-images.html) release year) thanks to the previously trained model.
 3. **Detection monitoring** workflow tracking quarry evolution over years.

 Configuration files are used to set the variables parameters.
 They must be adapted (_i.e._ path to file) if required.
 In **config** folder, config files relative to `proj-dqry` and `object-detector` are present, one for each defined workflow: